gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 The main goals of this lab were to:
 1. Build an isolated virtual network for safe traffic generation
 2. Configure Snort on Ubuntu to monitor live traffic
+3. Simulate realistic SOC scenarios
+4. Monitor and analyze live data traffic
-3. Understand the difference between normal and suspicious network activity
+5. Understand the difference between normal and suspicious network activity
-4. Simulate realistic SOC scenarios without resource-heavy tooling

 ## Environment
 ### Host System